 Then it clicked…

 I had spent years giving people mixed messages because my internal environment was in a power struggle with my external facade.
 My outdated beliefs, and toxic thoughts, behaviors, and attitude were slowly suffocating me.
 In very little self-defense, I was a responsible adult by day, yet a hot-tempered 13-year-old by night.

 I was confused, and everyone in my life was confused too.
 Unbeknownst to me at the time, I had been diagnosed with Asperger’s in 1981.
 In clearing out my mother’s home after she passed away in 2007, I found the paperwork.
 As if I was unwrapping the best gift under the tree, the words within that paperwork clarified so much for me.
-It opened up a whole new mindset of both relief and self-understanding; I now understood why I had never been chosen for the teams during physical education class or at church picnics.
+It opened up a whole new mindset of both relief and self-understanding; I now understood why I had never been chosen for the teams during physical education class or picked to participate in the youth activities at church picnics.
 I finally understood why I was bullied and assaulted for over 10 years in school.
-I finally understood why I had always been the outcast… the girl behind the fence.
+I finally understood why I was not invited to the family reunions… sitting home while the other kids were playing.
+Yes… I finally understood why I had always been the outcast… the girl behind the fence.

 So, because of my chosen career, I was able to talk the lingo of the mental health world, and I could verbally define the meaning of authenticity – but I had no clue how to actually be genuine.
 In fact, the mere thought of even trying was utterly exhausting.